BreakingBytes/breakingbytes.github.io/content/Climbing-life-lessons-risk.md

 about a couple that were off route but slipped on similar frictiony slab, tumbled to the base, and dragged the belayer who was not clipped to anything through a talus field.
 She had a punctured lung, a fractured pelvis, and broke two vertebra.
-Climbing can be especially dangerous if you're unlucky, don't take precautions, and assess your risk carefully.
+Climbing can be especially dangerous if you're unlucky, don't take precautions, and fail to assess your risk carefully.
+I'm not trying to scare you, lots of things are dangerous, that's why it's important to know your risk and make conscious decisions.

 - Any event has a distribution of possible outcomes, some that are more favorable than others and some that are definitely undesirable.
 - The distribution might not be random, in other words some outcomes might be more likely than others.